patternfly/training-scenarios/html-css/module-5/step1-instructions.md

 ## Add some code to the workspace

-Before we can get started, we need to add some code to the workspace that we can modify.
+Before we get started, let's add some code to the workspace that we can modify.

 <strong>Note:</strong> Whenever you make changes to files, click the <strong>Reload</strong> button above the preview panel to see the updates you made.

-1) <strong>Copy code into the index.html file</strong>
+1) <strong>Copy code into the index.html file.</strong>

 Click the <strong>Copy to Editor</strong> button below to add html for a Card to the index.html file.